InzataFreeTV/WoW-RCG/README.md

 1. Install Node.js (includes `npx`).
 Verify: `node --version`, `npx --version`.
 2. Double‑click `launch.bat` (starts a lightweight static server on `http://127.0.0.1:8000`).
 3. Browser opens automatically; if not, visit `http://127.0.0.1:8000` manually.
-4. If `npx` is missing, the script falls back to opening `index.html` directly (module features may fail without a server).

 Troubleshooting tips are in `How to launch (Windows).txt`.